Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-yqYVuPOQIWc.md

 ### Transcript

-> no new teaser this thursday friday it'll be out on friday friday yeah there'll be a and it will be a teaser yeah um
+> no new teaser this thursday friday it'll be out on friday friday yeah there'll be a and it will be a teaser yeah